LS-Studios/Interlude-Mobile-Client/README.md

 - *Multi-Platform Support*: Works with Spotify, Apple Music, Tidal, Deezer (and more planned).
 - *Automatic Conversion*: Paste a single link, get matching links for other platforms.
 - *Universal Sharing*: Share music without worrying about which app your friends use.
-- *Cross-Device*: Works smoothly on mobile and desktop browsers.
+- *Cross-Device*: Works smoothly on Android and iOS browsers.
 - *Simple UI*: Clean, lightweight, and user-friendly interface.

 ---